amacdougall/alpha-counter/README.md

 ## Deployment

-I'm still ironing this part out.
-I have a simple upload script I can share with contributors.
+`deploy.sh` just rsyncs the relevant files to yomicounter.com.
+If you're a project collaborator, I can set you up.